cdisc-org/usdm/README.md

 #### CDISC Terminology

 For those cells where CDISC codes are used the user can enter either the CDISC C Code, for example `C15602`, the CDISC submission value, for example `PHASE III TRIAL`, or the preferred term, for example `Phase III Trial`

+#### External Terminology

+For those cells where external CT is referenced the user can enter code in the form `<code system>: <code> = <decode>`.
+For example `SPONSOR: A = decode 1, SPONSOR: B = decode 2`.

 ### Study Sheet